Lectionary Bible Studies and Sermons

 The wonder of God

 There are times in our lives when we catch a glimpse of God's hand at work.
-These events are often rare because we live most of our lives away from the centre of God's will.
-That is, we live our lives in the hustle-and-bustle of everyday life.
-We focus on living, rather than the living God.
+These events are often rare because we live most of our lives apart from God's will.
+That is, we live our lives in the hustle-and-bustle of everyday life with little thought for the divine; we focus on living, rather than the living God.

 Life is most often focused on buying and selling, living and loving, courting and mating, planting and reaping....
-There is nothing evil with the secular life.
-God is the source and sustainer of all that is about us.
-His general providence is behind everything we touch.
+There is nothing intrinsically evil in secular life; God is the source and sustainer of all that is about us; His general providence is behind everything we touch.
 Circumstance ebbs and flows, often without order or purpose.
 We may want to imagine God's hand in these events, but they are little more than random cause and effect.
 Most often these circumstances are "good", for God's creation is "good", but then sometimes they are evil, for his "good" creation is stained by sin.

 When we catch a glimpse of God's special providence we are usually taken by the mystery of if all.
 We can well cry with Paul, "his paths are beyond tracing out."
 Indeed, "who has known the mind of the Lord?"
 Yes, the "depth of the riches and of the wisdom and the knowledge of God" are "beyond tracing out".